ducphan122/spring-food-ordering-system/Readme.md

 - We also use a global @ControllerAdvice in common module to handle generic exceptions that are unexpected.
 When handling globally, log the error internally but return a generic error message for security reason (make sense because we dont even know that the error exists).
 - We also use global @ControllerAdvice in common module to handle validation errors, that are thrown from application-service layer, mostly from dto or interface (example OrderApplicationService in input ports)

-## Infrastructure
-- run docker compose to start kafka cluster, zookeeper and create topics

-## Others
-- we use mvn clean install to build and install the jar file to the local maven repository
-- use depgraph-maven-plugin to generate the dependency graph: mvn com.github.ferstl:depgraph-maven-plugin:aggregate -DcreateImage=true -DreduceEdges=false -Dscope=compile "-Dincludes=com.spring.food.ordering.system:*"

-## common
-- common-domain will have entity, value object, exception that can be used across different services
-- value object is immutable, thats why we use final keyword

 ## Understanding domain events in DDD

 - Creating domain events within the domain core—either in entities or domain services—to ensure that events are generated as part of the business logic.
 However, the actual firing of these events is delegated to the application service.
 This separation ensures that business operations are first persisted to the database before any events are triggered, preventing the possibility of firing incorrect events if persistence fails.